huginn/huginn/doc/manual/installation.md

 After the change has been made, exit the MySQL shell with `\q`.

-For the change to propogate, restart the MySQL server
+For the change to propagate, restart the MySQL server

     sudo service mysql restart